Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 How big are your screens?

 Our main screen is the largest in a 60+ mile radius–94 feet by 40 feet of viewable area.
 That’s over 3700 square feet!
-Screen 2, added Labor Day weekend of 2010, is 60 feet by 25 feet
+Screen 2, rebuilt in 2014 to enlarge its screen surface, is 74 feet by 31 feet.

 Why don’t you have speakers any more?